Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents: Experiments

 \subsection{Sequential Social Dilemmas}

-\textbf{Iterated Prisoners' Dilemma (IPD):} The iterated prisoners' dilemma (IPD) is a temporally-extended version of the classical thought experiment, in which two prisoners are given a choice to either stay silent/cooperate (C) or confess/defect (D) with rewards given in Table \ref{fig:ipd}.
+\textbf{Iterated Prisoners' Dilemma (IPD):} The iterated prisoners' dilemma (IPD) is a temporally extended version of the classical thought experiment, in which two prisoners are given a choice to either stay silent/cooperate (C) or confess/defect (D) with rewards given in Table \ref{fig:ipd}.
 The Pareto-optimal strategy is for both agents to cooperate by maintaining their silence, but the only Nash equilibrium (in the non-iterated, single-shot case) is mutual defection.

-\textbf{Coins:} Coins is an $n$-player game introduced by \citet{lerer_maintaining_2018} as a temporally-extended version of the IPD.
-In this game, $n$ players move around in a fixed-size grid and collect colored coins.
-Agents receive a reward of 1 for collecting a coin, and are punished if another agent collects their coin such that, if agents collect coins indiscriminately where $P(\text{collect own coin}) \approx 1/n$, the net expected reward is 0.
-We show example rewards for $n=2$ in Figure \ref{fig:coins}.
+\textbf{Coins:} Coins is a temporally extended variant of the IPD introduced by \citet{lerer_maintaining_2018}.
+In this game, two coins spawn randomly in a fixed-size grid, with each coin corresponding to one of the two players (designated by color matching).
+Each player moves around the grid and receives a reward of 1 for collecting any coin, and a punishment of $-1$ if the other agent collects their coin.
+If agents collect coins indiscriminately where $P(\text{collect own coin}) \approx 1/n$, the net expected reward is 0.
+We show example rewards for various scenarios in Figure \ref{fig:coins}.